vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 The objection anticipated by these people is as follows:—

-&gt; “The *Śyena* and other sacrifices of the kind are in the form of &gt; malevolent spells; and partaking of the character of *murder*, they &gt; are distinctly of the nature of ‘*Himsā*’ (Injury); and since all form &gt; of injury is cruel, and all evil spells have been prohibited, these &gt; sacrifices must be ‘*Adharma*,’ the opposite of ‘*Dharma*’ (sinful).
+> “The *Śyena* and other sacrifices of the kind are in the form of
-&gt; \[And since the Veda lays down such sacrifices\] the ‘*entir*’ Veda &gt; cannot be the ‘root of *Dharma*.’
-Por ‘*Dharma*’ has been explained as &gt; ‘what should be done,’ and certainly the killing of the Brāhmaṇa is &gt; not ‘what should be done.’
-How then can the passages laying down such &gt; acts be the ‘root of Dharma’?
-Further, even the &gt; animal-sacrifices—*Agniṣomīya* and the rest,—involve the killing of &gt; animals, and as such are very far removed from the character of &gt; ‘Dharma.’
+> malevolent spells; and partaking of the character of *murder*, they
+> are distinctly of the nature of ‘*Himsā*’ (Injury); and since all form
+> of injury is cruel, and all evil spells have been prohibited, these
+> sacrifices must be ‘*Adharma*,’ the opposite of ‘*Dharma*’ (sinful).
+> \[And since the Veda lays down such sacrifices\] the ‘*entir*’ Veda
+> cannot be the ‘root of *Dharma*.’
+Por ‘*Dharma*’ has been explained as
+> ‘what should be done,’ and certainly the killing of the Brāhmaṇa is
+> not ‘what should be done.’
+How then can the passages laying down such
+> acts be the ‘root of Dharma’?
+Further, even the
+> animal-sacrifices—*Agniṣomīya* and the rest,—involve the killing of
+> animals, and as such are very far removed from the character of
+> ‘Dharma.’
 That killing is sinful is admitted by all enquiries.
+To this
-To this &gt; end it has been said ‘where the killing of living beings is *Dharma*, &gt; what can be *Adharma*?’”
+> end it has been said ‘where the killing of living beings is *Dharma*,
+> what can be *Adharma*?’”

 Now how is this objection anticipated?
 It is anticipated (say these other people) by the adding of the epithet ‘*entire*.’
 There is no other